Paladinleeds/paladinleeds.github.io/docs/plugins/Stream Deck (Elgato)/index.md

     - Touch
     - Panel (think the InfoBar on the Stream Deck Neo)

-??? note "Information regarding profiles"
+??? info "Information regarding profiles"
     When specific profiles are brought into play for plugins, these will then have compatibility checks against specific Stream Deck hardware.
 These will be tested as follows.

     - 15 (both Mk1 and Mk2)